Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Use a heavy bottomed nonstick pan.
 Using a heavy pan like this one ensures that the heat distributes evenly and your fish cooks evenly as a result.

-- Place salmon on the pan away from you.
+- Place fish onto the pan away from you.
 This will prevent any oil splatters from hitting you.

-- Sear salmon skin side down for most of the time.
+- Sear salmon skin side down (flesh side up) for most of the time.
 The skin provides a protective barrier between the hot pan and the salmon flesh, which helps avoid overcooking and also makes flipping easier.

 - Press on the salmon fillets for 10 seconds to avoid curling.
 Salmon (and other proteins) will naturally curl up while cooking, which is perfectly safe, but not as pretty.
 If you press on it lightly for 10 seconds, it can prevent the curl.

 - Don’t move the fish around.
 Moving the pan seared salmon with skin will prevent getting a good sear.
 Set it in the plan and don’t touch until it’s time to flip!